Joseph Mills (footballer): Reading

 On 22 August 2011, he joined Reading for an undisclosed fee, signing a one-year contract with the option of another year.
 Upon joining the club, Mills revealed his brother, Matthew, played a role that led him to join Reading, a club he left for Leicester City before Joseph arrived.

 He made his first start for the Royals in a 2–1 defeat by Charlton Athletic, in the League Cup first round on 23 August 2011, coming off the bench for Ian Harte in the 62nd minute.
 Four days later, Mills made his league debut for Reading, in a 1–0 loss against Hull City.
 On 6 November 2011, Mills was announced as Man of the Match after Reading defeated Birmingham City 1–0 thanks to a Noel Hunt winner.

 Mills signed a contract extension on 8 February 2012 keeping him at Reading until the end of the 2014 season.
-However, Mills suffered injuries that kept him out for the most of the season.
+However, Mills suffered injuries that kept him out for most of the season.
 In his first season at Reading, Mills made fifteen appearances for the club.